mcbtaguiad/marktaguiad.dev/app/content/post/tf-tofu-proxmox.md

 TocOpen: false
 ---

-# Automate VM Provisitin with Terraform or Opentofu
+# Automate VM Provisition with Terraform or Opentofu
 ### Background
 Been using Terraform/Opentofu when I moved my homelab to dedicated server (old laptop and PC), previously from a bunch of Raspberry Pi.
 Using this technology has made my learning in DevOps more optimal or faster.

-With recent announcement of Hashicorp to change Terraform's opensource licence to a propriety licencem, we'll be using Opentofu (just my preference, command will still be relatively similar).
+With recent announcement of Hashicorp to change Terraform's opensource licence to a propriety licence, we'll be using Opentofu (just my preference, command will still be relatively similar).

 For this lab you can subtitute opentofu `tofu` command with terraform `tf`.